 • FSRT – Foundation Safety and Rescue Training

 LEAP will be delivered at Adventure Sunderland, Roker, Sunderland and/or Simonside Outdoor Adventure, South Shields.

 LEAP supports schools by incorporating key Ofsted requirements regarding personal development, career development and resilience.

 Ofsted focus on how young people learn career management skills in school and that they ‘build on their prior attainment and are enabled to develop clear, ambitious and realistic plans for their future’ (Ofsted School Inspection Handbook).

-LEAP is designed to be delivered one half day or one full school day per week over 36-39 academic weeks.
-Key elements of LEAP can be achieved in a shorter period of time and the programme can be tailored to suit the needs of schools and individual young people.
-LEAP is aimed at children in Key Stage 4.
-Elements of LEAP are also suitable for children in Key Stage 3.
+LEAP is designed to be delivered one 1/2 day or one ‘full’ school day per week over 36-39 academic weeks.
+Key elements of LEAP can be achieved in a shorter period of time (minimum 10 weeks).
+The programme can be tailored to suit the needs of schools and/or individual young people between the ages of 14-24.